 (11) Biennial CEIP update.
 The utility must make a biennial CEIP update filing on or before November 1st of each odd-numbered year that the utility does not file a CEIP.
 The CEIP update may be limited to the biennial conservation plan requirements under Chapter 480-109 WAC.
 The utility must file its biennial CEIP update in the same docket as its most recently filed CEIP and include an explanation of how the update will modify targets in its CEIP.
 In addition to its proposed biennial conservation plan, the utility may file in the update other proposed changes to the CEIP as a result of the integrated resource plan progress report.

-WAC 480-100-645 Process for Review of CEIP and Updates
+WAC 480-100-645 Process for review of CEIP and updates

-(1) Public Comment.
+(1) Public comment.
 Interested persons may file written comments with the commission regarding a utility’s CEIP and biennial CEIP update within sixty days of the utility's filing unless the commission states otherwise.

-(2) Approval Process.
+(2) Approval process.
 The utility’s CEIP and biennial CEIP update filing will be set for an open public meeting.
 On the commission’s own motion or at the request of any person who has a substantial interest in the subject matter of the filing, the commission will initiate an adjudication, or if appropriate a brief adjudicative proceeding, to consider the filing.
 The commission will enter an order approving, rejecting, or approving with conditions the utility's CEIP or CEIP update at the conclusion of its review.
 The commission may, in its order, recommend or require more stringent targets than those the utility proposes.

 (a) The commission may adjust or expedite interim and specific target timelines when issuing a decision on a CEIP or biennial CEIP updates.